fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Compute/v3.1.0/New-AzureSBAuthorizationRule.md

 ```

 ### -Namespace
-The namespace name to apply the authorization rule.
+Specifies the namespace name to apply the authorization rule.
 If no *EntityName* provided the rule will be on the namespace level.

 ```yaml